Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-High recommendation levels reflect strong satisfaction with UPI services.
+High recommendation levels (83.75% would recommend) reflect strong satisfaction with UPI services.
+Only 6.25% would not recommend, indicating UPI has achieved strong user advocacy.

 ---